hotai1806/hotai1806/README.md

 ### Hello there 👋

-### I'm currently work as software engineer at HCM city.
+### I'm currently work as software engineer at HCM city with +1 year of experience in the software industry.
 I love to work both side backend and frontend, that make me see full circle of software devlopment.

 ##  Language
 ![JavaScript](https://img.shields.io/badge/-JavaScript-black?style=flat-square&logo=javascript)